skratchdot/npm-dview/README.md

 [![Dependency Status](https://david-dm.org/skratchdot/npm-dview.svg)](https://david-dm.org/skratchdot/npm-dview)
 [![devDependency Status](https://david-dm.org/skratchdot/npm-dview/dev-status.svg)](https://david-dm.org/skratchdot/npm-dview#info=devDependencies)

 ## Description ##

 npm-dview is a command line tool for comparing a package.json file's dependency version numbers with the latest remote version number.

 It compares both "dependencies" and/or "devDependencies".

 It accomplishes this by calling "npm view MODULE_NAME version" for each dependency listed in your package.json file.

-For a webservice version of this, visit https://david-dm.org/

 ## Installation ##